Last Updated on

 North to Madrid

 This creative community is filled with galleries, specialty shops, lodgings and several great restaurants.
-This is the biggest stop along the Turquoise trail in New Mexico – you can easily spend an hour or more in exploring the attractions here.
+This is the biggest stop along New Mexico’s Turquoise Trail and you’ll spend an hour or more exploring the attractions here.

 Madrid, New Mexico prospered from lead and coal mining over the centuries.
 There’s a curious bit of Turquoise Trail history here, too.
 Just off route 14 is Oscar Huber Baseball Park – this was the first ballpark west of the Mississippi River to have electric lighting.